Toothaches: Symptoms, Causes, and Treatments

 Toothaches can also result from the loss of a tooth, such as after an extraction, when the nerves of surrounding teeth have been jarred or exposed.

-Sometimes tooth pain is pain from other areas that has radiated to the jaw, where it seems to be a toothache.
+Sometimes tooth pain is pain from other areas that have radiated to the jaw, where it seems to be a toothache.
 Ear pain, sinuses, and the temporomandibular joint—or jaw joint—can all develop pain that, over time, may seem to originate at the tooth.

 How long will a toothache last?